WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/zkp-safety.md

 ## Anonymity != Transferability

 ZKP-based credential solutions have many options to add constraints to a proving interaction to adjust anonymity, vulnerability, and transferability.
 These techniques can be used together, as circumstances demand.
-The following list is only a sampling.
+The following list of 8 is only a sample.

-#### Richly contextualized presentation requests
+#### Technique 1: Richly contextualized presentation requests

 This technique appears first, not because it’s the most powerful in our arsenal, but because it’s so easy to implement, so frictionless for innocent actors, and so understandable for the non-technical.